1963’s Hud anticipated the cultural upheaval of the 1960s.

 Patricia Neal understandably did not attend the Oscars that year.

-Early the next morning, an old friend called and told her the news: Pat had won the Best Actress Oscar.
+Early the next morning, an old friend called and told her the news: Patricia had won the Best Actress Oscar.

-Never in Oscar history has an actress won the Best Actress Academy Award with less screen time: Patricia Neal, with her 22 minutes on screen, in a film dominated by male performances, does more with her character than other actresses accomplish with three times the screen time.
+Never in Oscar history has an actress won the Best Actress award with less screen time: Patricia Neal, with her 21 minutes and 51 seconds on screen, in a film dominated by male performances, does more with her character than other actresses accomplish with two or three times more screen time.

 Incidentally, Paul Newman himself voted for Sidney to win the Oscar that year.